Species Spotlight: Bonefish

 Bonefish can be spotted and found on most tilde flats, mangroves and creeks.
 They are a species of fish that can tolerate water with poor oxygen levels which tend to follow a daily pattern coming on and off the flats with the rise and fall of the daily tides.

 Bonefish have a wide range around the world.
-Destinations that constantly produce good catch results are our lodges in Belize, Jardines de la Reina in Cuba, Bahamas, Mauritius, Accession Bay in Mexico, Christmas Island and all of our Seychelles operations.
-At all locations you will find Bonefish ranging from 2lb to 8lb.
+Destinations that constantly produce good catch results are our lodges in Belize, Jardines de la Reina in Cuba, Bahamas, Mauritius, Ascension Bay in Mexico, Christmas Island and all of our Seychelles operations.
+At all locations, you will find Bonefish ranging from 2lb to 8lb.
 If you are looking for the larger specimens of 10lb plus then the best fishing destinations to visit are Christmas Island and the Seychelles.